Angela-Wangechi/KNIME/README.md

 - Linear regression Model
 - Decision Tree Model
 - Random Forest Model
+# Additional Information
-The workflow has been organized by grouping related nodes into metanodes and by using annotations to describe the metanodes.
+The workflow has been organized by grouping related nodes into metanodes.
+The metanodes capture the different phases of the CRISP-DM framework as well as the various models that have been trained.
+Different annotations have been used to provide brief descritions the metanodes.